 You never know though.
 It might be just because the second company is newer and no affiliates have taken the time to do a proper campaign promoting them.

 Assuming you have a website and traffic, most affiliate relevant programs will accept you.
 Some are super particular about their affiliates, but most are not.
-If your application is rejected, it may have been an automatic rejection for a dumb reason.
+If your application is rejected, it may have been an automatic rejection on accident.

 Contact the affiliate manager via email and ask if there’s anything specific you can do to get approved.
 Many times, they just want to know you’re human and actively working to promote their products, so will approv you right there.

-It could be that you just don't have enough traffic yet, or your website looks like garbage.
-In that case, just circle back to the training start working!
+It could be that you just don’t have enough traffic yet, or your website looks like garbage.
+In that case, just put your head down and get back to work for a few more months!
 More keywords.
 More content.
-Review old content and improve it.
+More publishing.

 Next time you apply you can come back at them with statistics to show you have X amount of website traffic, a list of what relevant keywords you rank for, and what percentage of visitors convert into clicks to their website.